TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Head-On-Sensor.md

 * C7: The sensor apparatus shall detect approaching objects and relay the target's location to the interceptor
    * This subsystem will act in conjunction with other position sensors to be able to effectively track the target in three dimensions.
 Even though the head on position sensor is connected to the interceptor, and does not require wireless communication, to comply with this constraint it must have a method of relaying the target's position to the aiming subsystem.
 * C23: The head on position sensor shall have a maximum latency of 100ms and provide updates at least 10 times per second.
 * * This is to comply with a project wide constraint that each sensing system shall be able to report its location in less than 100ms after the event took place.
-More explanation is given below about how time is budgeted to ensure a successiful target interception.
+More explanation is given below about how time is budgeted to ensure a successful target interception.
 * C24: The head on position sensor shall be able to detect the target with an accuracy of at least 2 inches when the target is between six and two feet away.
 * * When the target is between six and two feet away from the interceptor the reported location shall not be more than 1.5 inches away from the target.
 There are a total of 30 lines the target can be on arranged by two rows of 15 strings.
 At a distance of 4 feet which is the ideal locating zone there are four inches between each line and seven inches between each row.
 Therefore, at the detection distance of four feet the reported location can be off by 2 inches left or right and 3.5 inches up and down.
 If the measured signal is outside this window it will be closer to another string causing the system to report and incorrect string.
 The radius of the target is 0.78 inches, so if the reported location is off by more than 1.56 inches then it must be having a false positive as this would mean the target is outside of the scanned area.

 Accuracy = $\sqrt{{(x_{\text{reported}} - x_{\text{actual}})^2 + (y_{\text{reported}} - y_{\text{actual}})^2 +  (z_{\text{reported}} - z_{\text{actual}})^2}}$
 ### Explanations for C23 and C24
 The fastest the target can cross the game board is 1.78 seconds as given by the customer.
 Therefore, in order to have a chance to intercept the target the time among subsystems must be properly managed.
-The following table shows the budgeted delay for all subsystems
+The following table shows the budgeted delay for all subsystems.

 | Subsystem    | Time |
 | -------- | ------- |